rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 seemed to occur only with blood-kin term indicating distinct referent elder than the 1SG.

 <pgNo>211</pgNo>
-CONCLUSIONS

-211

-Comparison with dialect information from Alatyr' dialect (one with parameters for kin and number), provided insight into the importance of the feature “distinct”, whereas subsequently evidence from the majority corpus provided examples of distinct kin terms used in contexts where a 3SG interpretation would be expected.
+Comparison with dialect information from Alatyrʹ dialect (one with parameters for kin and number), provided insight into the importance of the feature “distinct”, whereas subsequently evidence from the majority corpus provided examples of distinct kin terms used in contexts where a 3SG interpretation would be expected.
 Hence it was assumed